tesarmar/SDCset/README.md

  - Any string may be quoted to allow it to contain spaces or special characters, except that quote itself is not allowed in the string.
  - As long is it is not within a quoted string, the following two special sequences may be used to insert the given value:
   - ``%s`` – insert the terminal serial number.
-So to set the client name to the serial number of the terminal , you would use ``-client %s``
+So to set the client name to the serial number of the terminal, you would use ``-client %s``
   - ``%m`` – insert the terminal RF MAC address.
 So to set the client name to DLM followed by the MAC address, you would use ``–client DLM%m``